BaobabLims/baobab.lims/docs/setup.rst

 .. image:: _static/setup_images/su33.PNG

 Select the ‘Calibration Certificates’ tab and add a certification specifically related to the instrument using the ‘Add’ button.
 Enter the details of an instruments calibration and press ‘save’.
-Compulsory fields are indicated by
+Compulsory fields are indicated by a red square.

 If the calibration dates are current, the notification which occurred, will automatically be removed